 This recipe creates enough icing to assemble the house and add a few decorations….unless you are 3 years old and want to use ALL THE ICING.
 (See photos below.)
 I had a few tubes of cookie icing that I let him use to add “slime” and other goo to his house.

-Spoon the icing into a ziploc bag and cut off the tip.
+Spoon the icing into a piping bag (or ziploc bag and cut off the tip using a pair of scissors).
 You can also add some to a bowl and dip candy into it before adding it to the house.